Benefits of active school travel

 Less traffic and pollution

 Reducing the number of children being driven to school improves air quality and reduces associated risks of lung and cardiovascular diseases.
 Air pollution can also impact cognitive development: children are particularly vulnerable, experiencing negative impacts at lower levels of exposure than adults.
 See: Air Quality Information sheet, and Every Breath We Take: The Lifelong Impact of Air Pollution.

-Increased active school travel also supports Ontario’s greenhouse gas reduction target of 80% by 2050 (Ontario Climate Action Plan) by reducing vehicle emissions.
+Increased active school travel also supports Ontario’s greenhouse gas reduction target of 30% below 2005 levels by 2030 (Made-in-Ontario Environment Plan) by reducing vehicle emissions.

 Reducing traffic volumes at bell times creates safer school zones for all students and improving walking and cycling routes to school enhances the safety, connectivity, and quality of life for the community as a whole.

 Walking and wheeling also supports healthy brain development, which can lead to improved learning and academic outcomes.
 Research proves that kids who move more aren’t just healthier, they also tend to do better academically, behave better in class and miss fewer days of school.

 Studies by Active Living Research show that physically active kids have increased brain activity, and improved test scores as well as grades.